Advertisement

 First there was France and the praline, then the bonbon.
 One was a caramelized (sugar-coated) almond, one was a chocolate confection.
 Here is the history of confusion:

-• As mentioned on Page 1, in 1912, Jean Neuhaus created the molded, filled chocolate bonbon and called these filled chocolate shells pralines, the same word used to describe the caramelized almonds that had been made by the French (and known to the Belgians, who speak French) since 1636.
+• Jean Neuhaus created the molded, filled chocolate bonbon in 1912 and called these filled chocolate shells pralines, the same word used to describe the caramelized almonds that had been made by the French, and known to the Belgians, who speak French, since 1636 (see the discussion on Page 1).
 The word praline in French refers to the sugar-coated almond.
 Why did Neuhaus use the same word for his filled bonbons?
 We don’t know, but it sure has created confusion ever since.

 • The French call filled chocolates chocolats fourrés (show-coe-LAHT foo-RAY).
 They call chocolates in general, bonbons de chocolat (bone bone day show-coe-LAHT) or chocolats assortis (show-coe-LAHT ah-soar-TEE).